ptomulik/scons-gnu-package/README.md

     tools/download-devel-deps.sh

-script from the top-level source directrory.
+script from top-level dir of your source tree.
 The script uses ``wget`` and ``tar`` programs.